zephyrtronium/xirho/xi/README.md

 - Spherical
 - Splits (the 3D version)
 - Sum (roughly implements the behavior of multiple variations in Apophysis)
-- Then (turns any variation into a pre- or post- variant, and more general besides)
+- Then (turns any function into a pre- or post- variant, and more general besides)

-## Adding new variations
+## Adding new functions

-Xi is designed so that external packages may add any number of variations during initialization.
+Xi is designed so that external packages may add any number of functions during initialization.
 For example, in a package providing function types named "madoka" and "homura", one could do:

 ```go
 func init() {